jn89b/uav_traj_ros2/uav_traj_ros2/docs/to_do.md

 - [x] Have MPC trajectory visualized
 - [x] Figure out time synch between global planner and MPC planner
   - [x] Need to set the global planner to where I will be at in the next n seconds, to prevent lag input
+  - [x] Include phi in global planner
-- [ ] Improve MPC to have Velocity Control (right now its constant)
+- [x] Improve MPC to have Velocity Control (right now its constant)